gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/self-signed-https-integration-gij-cloud.md

         <span class="logoimg"></span>
     </div>
     <div class="imsgbox">
-        The Jira administrator now has the option to disable <code>sslVerify</code> for specific repositories while inside Jira.
+        Jira administrators can now disable <code>sslVerify</code> for specific repositories from within Jira.
     </div>
     </div>
 </div>

-This feature is available in **Connect to Git Repository** wizard and the **Full feature integration** panel for GitHub and GitLab.
+This feature is available in the **Connect to Git Repository** wizard and the **Full feature integration** panel for GitHub and GitLab.

 Continue to the next topic for further information on setup and integration.